 In a perfect world, we would all step out the back door to our kitchen garden and pick a few sprigs of fresh herbs to season a meal.
 Or we'd head over to our windowsill herb pots and pluck off a few leaves for said same purpose.
 At the very least, we would be able to buy fresh herbs from the market in single serving quantities.
 But alas.
 If you are beholden to buying a huge bouquet of fresh herbs, you best have plans for the lot of it because otherwise a whole withered mess of it will end up in the trash.
 So with that in mind, here's some sage advice on how to battle the bounty.

-1. Make wonderful delicious compound butter (with vegan option)This magical concoction is way more than the sum of its parts – and it's a breeze to make and having it on hand in the freezer is a game-changer for weekday cooking.
+1. Make wonderful delicious compound butter (with vegan option)This magical concoction is way more than the sum of its parts – and it's a breeze to make, and having it on hand in the freezer is a game-changer for weekday cooking.
 It is basically little more than a mash of softened butter with minced herbs, formed into a log to be sliced and allowed to melt on everything from steamed vegetables, rice, and mashed potatoes to pasta, bread or fish.
 There are many recipes out there in Google-land, but you don't need one.
 Start with softened butter (coconut oil works for vegans); I use sweet butter and add sea salt to taste.
 Add a load of minced herbs and whatever else you have on hand (I like a touch of fresh garlic and lemon zest), plop it onto a piece of parchment paper and roll it into a log.
 Store parchment-wrapped log in an airtight container in the freezer.
 Cut into slices straight from the freezer and allow to melt directly on top of hot food.
 (Plus: If you have some extra dried seaweed snacks looking for a purpose, you can make seaweed butter in the same way.
 It's so good.)

 2. Make pestoTraditional pesto made from basil is a thing of classic deliciousness, so if you are blessed with an abundance of basil, lucky you.
 But it need not end there.
 Pesto with any tender herb is lovely – cilantro, mint, parsley all make for a knockout pesto and you can match and mix as you like.
 Don't be afraid of experimenting with other green things as well; arugula, fennel fronds even vegetables and winter greens.
 Once you've made your pesto, spoon it into ice-cube trays or muffin tins and freeze it, decant them once frozen and store in an airtight container in the freezer.
 See how to make pesto with crazy greens for more.

 3. Simmer some homemade stockI like to refrigerate all my vegetable scraps throughout the week and make stock as soon as I have enough – everything from carrot tops to onion ends to tomato bits goes in a pot and simmers for a while, then is strained, cooled and used for soup, risotto, etcetera, or goes into the freezer.
-Adding fresh herbs to this is a bonus gift.
+Adding fresh herbs to this – stems and all – is a bonus gift.